| |

 Horses need regular grooming to check for signs of good and ill health, injury, fitness, and also prior to being tacked up.

-How to groom and the equipment required are essential to be able to thoroughly groom from head to toe and, whilst doing so, notice if the feet need trimming or re-shoing, if the horse is gaining or loosing too much weight, or if there are any signs of injury or illness such as cuts or nasal discharge.
+How to groom and the equipment required are essential to be able to thoroughly groom from head to toe and, whilst doing so, notice if the feet need trimming or re-shoeing, if the horse is gaining or loosing too much weight, or if there are any signs of injury or illness such as cuts or nasal discharge.

 More about Horse Grooming